-• Automatic - the optimal setting based on the color sensor model and the display monitor type is automatically used.
-It is recommended to use this setting.

-• Calibration Sensor - uses the values measured by the calibration sensor.
-For normal color gamut displays this is the recommended option since the calibration sensor can accurately measure these primary colors.
-For wide color gamut displays some colorimeter based calibration sensors may not be able to accurately measure the primary colors and it is recommended to use the Factory Measurement option.
-For spectral based calibration sensors, either option can be used.
+- Automatic (Recommended) the optimal setting based on the display monitor type and Target Color Gamut selected is automatically used.
+It is recommended to use this setting. - Calibration Sensor Measurements uses the values measured by the calibration sensor.
+For normal color gamut displays this is the recommended option when using a Native Color Gamut Target since the calibration sensor can accurately measure these primary colors.
+For wide color gamut displays some colorimeter based calibration sensors may not be able to accurately measure the primary colors and it is recommended to use the Factory Measurements option.